brunocitoni/Mods/DreamQuest/README.txt

 Make sure the game is installed and MelonLoader is set up.
 If not, download it here: https://melonwiki.xyz

-1. Download and extract the contents of the `dll` folder into the `Mods` folder inside the game's Steam directory.
+1. 📂 Download and extract the contents of the `dll` folder into the `Mods` folder inside the game's Steam directory.
-2. Download and extract the contents of the `assets` folder into the `UserData` folder inside the game's Steam directory.
+2. 🗂️ Download and extract the contents of the `assets` folder into the `UserData` folder inside the game's Steam directory.
-3. Run the game.
+3. ▶️ Run the game.

 -----------------------------------------------------------
-Misc
+🧱 Core Dependencies

 [CustomContentLoader.dll]
 - 📦 Required to enable any custom content.